 - has good head and neck control and can sit upright when supported

-- shows an interest in food – for example, looking at what’s on your plate
+- shows an interest in food – for example, by looking at what’s on your plate

 - reaches out for your food

-- opens her mouth when you offer her food on a spoon.
+- opens his mouth when you offer him food on a spoon.

 How to introduce solids: food timing